Tanya Pouwhare

 Tanya Pouwhare (born Blenheim, New Zealand) is a New Zealand former radio and television personality.
+Currently she is a New Zealand business executive who has been recognised for her leadership and strong advocacy for sustainable ethical labor practices in NZ.

-She started her radio career at Coastal FM, in Kaikoura at the age of 15, a summer station run by independent Sounds FM.
+She started her radio career at Coastal FM, in Kaikōura at the age of 15, a summer station run by independent Sounds FM.
 After leaving Marlborough Girls' college she joined Marlborough's local Iwi Radio Station Wairua FM, before moving back to the more commercially run Sounds FM in 1991.
 She moved to Energy FM in New Plymouth in 1993, one of the RadioWorks stable of provincial stations managed by Don Raine and Steven Joyce.
 In 1996, she moved to Palmerston North to work for The Radio Network station Classic Hits.
 Pouwhare has also worked for radio stations The Edge FM, The Rock FM, Solid Gold FM and Radio Pacific.